Code-Institute-Submissions/qplatt-plbarbershop/README.md

 * The Price charts code was used and modified to fit the websites needs from w3schools.com
 * Card and about me box code was used and modified to fit the websites need by w3schools.com
 * Bootstrap4: Bootstrap Library used throughout the project.
 It was used for navbar, cards, buttons and other responsive features.
+* lechien73 README was used a guide throughout the README page.

 Content
 * Reviews content on home page retrieved from yelp page.